keval1212/MyFirstProject/README.md

 # Sample project
 -----

-This is sample project to work on
+This is sample project to work on.
+Please use this file for reference